KxSystems/docs-v1/docs/dashboards/layout.md

 ![Screenshot](img/layoutpaneladdhtmllight.jpg)

-<aside class="warning">Unless <i>Fill Height</i> is checked, components added to the Layout panel will not resize in height on Accordion panel resize; e.g. Accordion panel goes from half-screen to full-screen, components added to half-screen Accordion panel will remain the same size, leaving a half-space gap on accordion full-size</aside>
+<aside class="admonition caution">Unless <i>Fill Height</i> is checked, components added to the Layout panel will not resize in height on Accordion panel resize; e.g. Accordion panel goes from half-screen to full-screen, components added to half-screen Accordion panel will remain the same size, leaving a half-space gap on accordion full-size</aside>

-<aside class="warning">Unless <i>Advanced Layout</i> is checked, components added to the Layout panel will not resize in width on Accordion panel resize</aside>
+<aside class="admonition caution">Unless <i>Advanced Layout</i> is checked, components added to the Layout panel will not resize in width on Accordion panel resize</aside>

 ## Margins